davetang/benchmark/analysis/sort/README.md

 Variables to test:

 1. CPU type
-2. Number of processors
+2. Number of processors `--parallel`
-3. Buffer size
+3. Buffer size `--buffer-size`

 `src/bench.sh` to run the tests.